CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     - A **main** function where most of the code to implement your multi-agent solution will be added.
     - A **SelectionStrategy** class, which you'll use to implement the logic required to determine which agent should be selected for each turn in the conversation.
     - An **ApprovalTerminationStrategy** class, which you'll use to implement the logic needed to determine when the conversation to end.
-    - A **DevopsPlugin** class that contains functions to perform devops operations.
+    - A **DevopsPlugin** class that contains functions to perform DevOps operations.
     - A **LogFilePlugin** class that contains functions to read and write log files.

     First, you'll create the *Incident Manager* agent, which will analyze service log files, identify potential issues, and recommend resolution actions or escalate issues when necessary.